skilldiego/Windows-Fix-Up/README.md

     ```
     Then, try running the script again.
 For security, you can revert this change after the script is finished by running `Set-ExecutionPolicy Default -Force`.
 5.  **Confirmation:** The script will display a summary of its actions and ask for your confirmation.
 Type `Y` and press `Enter` to begin.
+    *   It will first ask if you want to **automatically restart** when the script is complete.

 ## What the Script Does